* Teachers, Emanuel disagree on where negotiations stand

 The face-off in Obama's home city is the biggest private or public sector labor dispute since 45,000 Verizon Communications workers went on strike last year.

 The stakes are high for both supporters and foes of a national movement for radical reform of urban schools.

 The most contentious issue is teacher evaluations, which Emanuel insists should be tied to performance of students, and which is at the heart of the national debate on school reform.

 Emanuel is proposing that Chicago teachers be evaluated based on a system that would rate teachers in several categories.
 Administrators would observe them in the classroom.
 Students would be asked about teacher strengths and weaknesses.
 And, most controversially, many teachers would be assessed based on their students' performance on standardized tests.

 The union fiercely opposes the proposed evaluation system, arguing that many Chicago students perform poorly on standardized tests because they come to school hungry and live in poor and crime-ridden neighborhoods.
-They also say that class sizes are too large to teach children effectively.

 Chicago Public Schools are offering teachers an average 16 percent pay rise over four years and sweetened benefits such as paid maternity leave and picking up most of the costs of pensions, which critics say already gives the union too much.

 For the second day, Obama was silent on the Chicago strike which pits his ally Emanuel against organized labor, a key supporter of the president.